Amazonka 1.0 Released

 This results in less code, including templating logic and defers any sort

-of formatting to tools like hindent
+of formatting to tools like hindent and stylish-haskell.

 As an artifact of these changes, it is now considerably slower. :)